Même pas fatigué !!!

 "Même pas fatigué !!!" is a 2009 song recorded as duet by Magic System and Khaled.
-It was the lead single from Khaled's album Liberté on which it is the 18th track, and it also appeared on Kore's album Rai'N'B Fever : Même pas fatigué !!! on the second disc.
+It was the lead single from Khaled's album Liberté on which it is the 18th track, and it also appeared on Kore's album Raï'n'B Fever : Même pas fatigué !!! on the second disc.
 The song stayed at number-one hit for seven non-consecutive weeks in France, becoming Magic System's first topping hit and most successful single in France.
 It was also much aired on radio.

 Music video

 A music video was shot being a football game between two amateur teams of celebrities dubbed "Rai'N'B" and "Fever".
 Rai'N'B wins by 37-34!
 French footballer Franck Ribéry made a cameo appearance on the music video.